 - Your elderly parent’s needs have become too great: Your elderly parent’s needs are becoming too complex.

-- Safety for yourself and your senior parent: The job of caregiving can involve lifting someone, transferring them from bed to wheelchair, etc. If you are unable to do this safely, then you are endangering yourself and your parent.
+- Safety for yourself and your senior parent: The job of caregiving can involve lifting someone, transferring them from bed to a wheelchair, etc. If you are unable to do this safely, then you are endangering yourself and your parent.

 - Caregiving is impacting your work: If your job is being threatened because of your caregiving duties then it’s time to hand that role over to someone else.